-A host of wild creatures make their homes in the ocean or on the shore and you'll find a rare stand of original-growth Monterey cypress trees at the point, one of only two such groves left in the world.
+A host of wild creatures make their homes in the ocean or on the shore, and you'll find a rare stand of original-growth Monterey cypress trees at the point, one of only two such groves left in the world.
 On a clear day (or a cloudy one), it's a little bit of heaven.

 Otherwise, there's little else to do at Point Lobos.
-The whaler's cabin and other exhibits are open as staffing permits and rangers offer guided walks.
+The whaler's cabin and other exhibits are open as staffing permits, and rangers offer guided walks.
 You'll find the schedule posted at the entrance station.

 Point Lobos Tips

 - Waves can sneak up on you - and sturdy-looking cliffs can crumble unexpectedly.
-Stay on the trails and pay attention to your surroundings
+Stay on the trails and pay attention to your surroundings.

 - Leave Poochy at home.
-Dogs (except certified service animals) and other pets are not allowed
+Dogs (except certified service animals) and other pets are not allowed.

-- No fires are allowed at any time, but you can picnic in the open areas where the tables are
+- No fires are allowed at any time, but you can picnic in the open areas where the tables are.

 Diving at Point Lobos

-Details About Point Lobos
+What You Need to Know About Point Lobos

 Point Lobos State Reserve